-Meet a talented individual, hidden in the comfort of Cape Town; Vincent Sammy is a freelance illustrator that has carved out something unique to the genre.
-Having picked up a copy of Echo Gear #0 last year, I was amazed to see the sheer talent on display.
+Hidden in the comfort of Cape Town, Vincent Sammy is a freelance illustrator that has carved out something unique to the genre.
+Having picked up a copy of his comic book Echo Gear #0 last year, I was amazed to see the sheer talent on display.
 I had no idea what the story was about but I knew that I loved it.

 This year will see the launch of Echo Gear #1; so visit him at FCBD 2014 and find out just what this hybrid-codex magazine is all about.

 1) When did you discover that being an illustrator was your calling?

 From an early age, illustration was something that was always linked to my enjoyment of reading books and comics, as well as role-playing board games and role-playing books.
 The illustration was the thing that bound all these mediums together.
 If I liked a book, I would copy its cover.
 If I liked a role-playing game, I would illustrate various aspects of it from its characters, to various weapons and its maps.
 When I left school I went on to study graphic design and over the years worked as a designer for various companies.
 But I never gave up on illustration and continued doing it on a part-time basis.
 These days, however, I’m a full-time freelance illustrator.

 2) Your art is certainly unique.
 Where do you draw your inspiration from?